 The Company itself does not have any direct employees.
-Staff members supporting the Company are employed by either the parent company, Legal & General Investment Management (Holdings) Limited, or by an affiliate, Legal & General Resources Limited.
+Staff members supporting the Company are employed and paid by either the parent company, Legal & General Investment Management (Holdings) Limited, or by an affiliate, Legal & General Resources Limited.
 The Company is recharged a portion of the costs incurred.

 No fees are paid by the Company to the directors.
-Directors are not employees of the Company, but their services are reflected in a management charge levied by the parent on the basis of time spent on Company business by each director.
+As above, directors are not employees of the Company and the cost of their services to the Company are reflected in a management charge levied by the parent.